With all the talk about coronavirus, you might be wondering what kids can do. Here

 or cough into your elbow, not your hand.
 Then wash your hands anyway.
 It's always

-wear a cloth face covering (or face mask, if you have one).
-Kids younger than 2 years
+or cloth face covering when you go out.
+Kids younger than 2 years old shouldn't

-old shouldn't cover their faces.
-But everyone else should because this helps prevent
+cover their faces.
+But everyone else should because this helps prevent the spread

-the spread of the virus.
-It's also important to stay at least 6 feet away from
+of the virus.
+It's also important to stay at least 6 feet away from people you don't

 Washing hands isn't so hard.
-But it can be hard to stay home for now.
-It means
+But changing our routines can be tough.
+It means not

-So here are 3 more things kids can do.
-These things help you cope with stay-at-home
+So here are some more things kids can do:

 Notice your feelings.
-All the things you miss, like playdates,
+Missing things — like playdates, school

-school trips, and sports can make you feel sad.
+trips, and sports — can make you feel sad.